riccardotommasini/webstreams/_posts/2019-12-09-gdel-event-stream-publication.markdown

   directions_markdown: |-
     1. Access the Web Stream
     2. Convert the stream into RDF to simplify data integration using the R2RML mapping and the mapping engine
-    3. Design your query on paper simple SPARQL syntax
-    4. Extend the SPARQL query to RSP-QL by adding the prescribed window operator
-    5. Verify if the syntax is correct registering the query to YASPER
-    6. Deploy and wait for the results (every 15 minutes)
 ---

 Several studies have been running using GDELT.
 In particular, data